DC23/foundry-macros/dbtime/dbtime-readme.md

 ![Image of the Optional Clocks](./images/optional-clocks.jpg)

+>[!TIP]
-And don't worry if you get the clocks wrong.
-The script will complain if a clock has the wrong number of sections and if it can't find the Stretch or Shift clocks.
+> Don't worry if you get the clocks wrong.
+The script will complain if a clock has the wrong number of sections or if it can't find the Stretch or Shift clocks.
 But if you give the Hour or Day clocks the wrong name then the script won't complain, it will just behave as if they don't exist.

 ### Step Two